allenbateman/Quest-Manager/index.md

-# Intro

 A quest manager or quest system is a part of the video game development where you control the storyline and the progression of the chracter in your game.
-It can get very simple or very complex, that is why you want to know how the story and the progression of your game very clear, so the desing process of the system gets simplified and avoid overcomplicated system desing.
+It can get very simple or very complex, that is why you want to know how the story and the progression of your game very clear, so the design process of the system gets simplified and avoid overcomplicated system design.

 ![https://www.artstation.com/artwork/g5NDx](./docs/assets/sergeygrechanyukfinalsmaller.png)